 Karen Armstrong, bestselling author of A History of God, skillfully narrates this history of the Crusades with a view toward their profound and continuing influence.

 In 1095 Pope Urban II summoned Christian warriors to take up the cross and reconquer the Holy Land.
 Thus began the holy wars that would focus the power of Europe against a common enemy and become the stuff of romantic legend.
 In reality the Crusades were a series of rabidly savage conflicts in the name of piety.
 And, as Armstrong demonstrates in this fascinating book, their legacy of religious violence continues today in the Middle East, where the age-old conflict of Christians, Jews, and Muslims persists.

 About Karen Armstrong

 Karen Armstrong is the author of numerous books on religion, including The Case for God, A History of God, The Battle for God, Holy War, Islam, Buddha, and The Great Transformation, as well as a memoir, The Spiral Staircase.
-Her… More about Karen Armstrong
+Her work has been translated… More about Karen Armstrong